Everything you need to know about ISO 27005: summary, requirements, pros and cons

 Drawbacks of ISO 27005

 The main drawback of ISO 27005 remains its lack of a prescriptive aspect.
-When it comes to defining scope for risk management, the organisation is required to do everything independently, whether that is the scope of application of the ISMS or even the risk criteria.
+When it comes to defining scope for risk management, the organization is required to do everything independently, whether that is the scope of application of the ISMS or even the risk criteria.
 This approach is therefore only suitable for structures that wish to invest significant internal resources in developing their own methodology.

-With regard to the contextualisation step of risk management, and more specifically to the establishment of risk assessment criteria, ISO suggests you opt for quantitative criteria.
+With regard to the contextualization step of risk management, and more specifically to the establishment of risk assessment criteria, ISO suggests you opt for quantitative criteria.
 A quantitative approach is the whole purpose of a method like FAIR™ Analysis (Factor Analysis of Information Risk).

 This risk analysis standard is based on statistical and mathematical evaluation methods to assess and rank risks, and it factors in financial consequences.
 It is a significant upgrade from the subjective approximations of qualitative risk assessment methods.
 It simplifies decision-making and the implementation of a more objective strategy, which will be directly tied to the reality of the risks your structure faces.